The Series consists of seven (7) individual time trials on consecutive Wednesday evenings.

 - If you or anyone you know has been in close contact with someone who has a fever or is feeling sick, please stay home

-- All racers, staff, and volunteers are required to wear face coverings at all times except while racing
+- All racers, staff, and volunteers are always required to wear face coverings except while racing

 - Racers may remove their mask only when at the start line and are next in line to start

 - At the start, there will not be a holder.
 All racers will start with one foot on the ground

 - Six-foot social distancing will be enforced in all areas

 - When parking in the Smoky Hill lot, please use every other parking space

 - Team tents will not be allowed in the Smoky Hill lot

 - At the completion of your race please leave the park

 - Please do not bring spectators to the park